USDA FoodKeeper – Cold Storage Guidelines

-"According to the FDA, commercially packaged Melba toast, whether unopened or opened, should be stored in a cool, dry place at room temperature.
-Once opened, it is recommended to consume within 2 weeks for optimal quality and safety."
+"According to CDC guidelines, commercially packaged unopened or opened Melba Toast should be stored in a cool, dry place at room temperature and used within the expiration date on the package for optimal quality and safety."

 Pantry